-Dust will be an issue during the construction of access roads and clearing of vegetation along the ROW.
+Dust will be an issue during the construction of access roads and clearing of vegetation along the ROW, especially since it is recommended that construction take place during the dry season.
 However, as most construction activities will be undertaken remote from residential areas, the impact is not expected to be major.

 Fugitive dust will be localised and may be emitted from construction works e.g., excavations and stock piles of materials including machinery as well as from truck traffic during the construction phase including installation of the towers, construction of access roads and "cabins".
 This could cause health related impacts to the communities around and workers in the project site.
-Dust impacts will be localised and experienced only in the specific areas where the excavation for tower installation and sub-station construction will occur.
+Dust impacts will be localised and experienced only in the specific areas where the excavation for tower installation and substation construction will occur.